FunKey-Project/FunKey-Project.github.io/docs/tutorials/software/gba_bios.md

 ### How to find the BIOS file?

-In order to find the right GBA BIOS file simply, search google for "**gba_bios.bin a860e8c0b6d573d191e4ec7d**" and download the file from one of the proposed links.
+In order to find the right GBA BIOS file simply search google for "**gba_bios.bin a860e8c0b6d573d191e4ec7d**" and download the file from one of the proposed links.